CJgett/SeeBnB/src/content/initial-solution/furthestInsertion.md

   while (points.length > 0) {
     //
-    // SELECTION - furthest point from the path
+    // SELECTION - farthest point from the path
     //
     let [selectedDistance, selectedIdx] = [0, null];
     for (const [freePointIdx, freePoint] of points.entries()) {